tdv/mif/README.md

 ## Inheritance
 [Source code](https://github.com/tdv/mif/tree/master/examples/inheritance)
 **Description**
-The example is the same as all previous ones.
-The difference in the inheritance of interfaces.
-In an implementation you can query an interface which is out of hierarchy.
+Compared to the previous examples this one adds the inteface inheritance.
+In the implementation you can query an interface which is out of hierarchy.

 ## Visitor
 [Source code](https://github.com/tdv/mif/tree/master/examples/visitor)
 **Description**
-The "Visitor" sample demonstrates the mechanism for remote callback of interface methods.
-This can be used as an example for publish / subscribe based applications.
+The "Visitor" example demonstrates the mechanism of remote callbacks for interface methods.
+This can be used as a starting point for publish / subscribe based applications.

-## Http
+## HTTP
 [Source code](https://github.com/tdv/mif/tree/master/examples/http)
 **Description**
-The sample demonstrates work of http server with dual interface for processing raw http requests and MIF RPC by HTTP.
+The example demonstrates the work of the HTTP server with dual interface for processing raw HTTP requests and MIF RPC by HTTP.

 ## DB client
 [Source code](https://github.com/tdv/mif/tree/master/examples/db_client)
 **Description**
-Classical work with databases.
+A classical work with databases.